 The version control software market has evolved a lot since Bitbucket began in 2008.
 When we launched, centralized version control was the norm and we only supported Mercurial repos.

 But Git adoption has grown over the years to become the default system, helping teams of all sizes work faster as they become more distributed.

 As we surpass 10 million registered users on the platform, we're at a point in our growth where we are conducting a deeper evaluation of the market and how we can best support our users going forward.

 After much consideration, we've decided to remove Mercurial support from Bitbucket Cloud and its API.
-Mercurial features and repositories will be officially removed from Bitbucket and its API on June 1, 2020.
+Mercurial features and repositories will be officially deprecated on July 1, 2020.